-- Appraisal of all potential sources of flooding, including Main River, ordinary watercourse, surface water, groundwater, reservoir and sewer flooding - Updated review of historic flooding incidents - Mapping of location and extent of functional floodplain - Reporting on the standard of protection provided by existing flood risk management infrastructure - An assessment of the potential increase in flood risk due to climate change - · Areas at risk from other sources of flooding, for example surface water or reservoir - Recommendations of the criteria that should be used to assess future development proposals and the development of a Sequential Test and sequential approach to flood risk - High level screening of the Housing and Economic Land Availability Assessment (HELAA) and potential mineral extraction site allocations against fluvial and surface water flood risk. - Recommendations of whether the available HELAA and mineral extraction sites will require further assessment within a Level 2 SFRA.
+- Appraisal of all potential sources of flooding, including Main River, ordinary watercourse, surface water, groundwater, reservoir and sewer flooding. - Updated review of historic flooding incidents. - Mapping of location and extent of functional floodplain. - Reporting on the standard of protection provided by existing flood risk management infrastructure. - An assessment of the potential increase in flood risk due to climate change. - Recommendations of the criteria that should be used to assess future development proposals and the development of a Sequential Test and sequential approach to flood risk. - High level screening of the Housing and Economic Land Availability Assessment (HELAA) and potential mineral extraction site allocations against fluvial and surface water flood risk. - Recommendations of whether the available HELAA and mineral extraction sites will require further assessment within a Level 2 SFRA.